 A target market is the specific group of people you want to serve.
 A niche, on the other hand, is the expertise you specialize in offering this target market.

-According to author Meera Kotha who wrote the book ‘But I’m Not an Expert,’ choosing your expert niche is a three-fold decision that involves YOU, the marketplace, and your audience.
+According to author Meera Kothand who wrote the book ‘But I’m Not an Expert,’ choosing your expert niche is a three-fold decision that involves YOU, the marketplace, and your audience.

-Here are some crucial factors to consider when choosing the right blog niche.
+Here are some crucial factors to consider when trying to find your niche.

 - Are people actively looking for solutions to problems associated with your niche?